kebaldwi/DNAC-TEMPLATES/LABS/LAB7-Advanced-Automation/README.md

     tracking enable
    !
 ```
-Next we need to set up the macros, but in this case we will make use of **Autoconf** and **Templates**. **Autoconf** is a solution that can be used to manage port configurations for data or voice VLAN, quality of service (QoS) parameters, storm control, and MAC-based port security on end devices that are deployed in the access layer of a network.
-Device classification is enabled when you enable the Autoconf feature using the autoconf enable command in global configuration mode.
-The device detection acts as an event trigger, which in turn applies the appropriate automatic template to the interface.
+Next, we need to set up the macros, but we will make use of **Autoconf** and **Templates**. **Autoconf** is a solution that can be used to manage port configurations for data or voice VLAN, quality of service (QoS) parameters, storm control, and MAC-based port security on end devices that are deployed in the access layer of a network.
+Device classification is enabled when you enable the Autoconf feature using the `autoconf enable` command in global configuration mode.
+The device detection acts as an event trigger, which applies the appropriate automatic template to the interface.
 When the Autoconf feature is enabled using the autoconf enable command, the default Autoconf service policy is applied to all the interfaces.
 For more information about **[Autoconf](https://www.cisco.com/c/en/us/td/docs/switches/lan/catalyst9400/software/release/16-12/configuration_guide/nmgmt/b_1612_nmgmt_9400_cg/configuring_autoconf.pdf)** or alternatively [Autoconf](./configuring_autoconf.pdf)

 ```
    #INTERACTIVE